Mental Health Research Programme

 - Alcohol and substance misuse, including effective and appropriate interventions.

-- The usefulness of services aimed specifically at veterans (including peer support workers).
+- Understanding where there’s a need for services aimed specifically at veterans (including peer support workers).

-- Methods to improve help-seeking rates, and barriers to help-seeking.
+- Methods to improve help-seeking rates, and to help overcome barriers to help-seeking.

 - The efficacy of military and veteran charities to provide effective mental health support.